AaronButell/GitHubRepository01/README.md

 # datasciencecoursera
-THis is my first GetHubRepository for the Data Science Specialization.
+This is my first GetHubRepository for the Data Science Specialization.